ExpressionEngine/ExpressionEngine-User-Guide/docs/member/reset-password.md

 ## Overview

-Output a forgotten password form that sends an email with instructions for resetting a member password when unable to login.
+Output a reset password form that allows members accessing it via a link from a forgotten email form to reset their password while logged out.

     {exp:member:reset_password_form}